 Pet ownership.
 There are currently 84.6 million pet-owning households in the United States, according to the APPA.
 The percentage of U.S. households with dogs or cats (or both) has increased from 47.8% in 2006 to 52.3% in 2013.
-More U.S. households today have pets than have children, which we believe to be a result of demographic shifts and changing attitudes towards pets.
+As a result of demographic shifts and changing attitudes towards pets, more U.S. households today have pets than have children.

 Pet humanization.
 According to Packaged Facts, 83% of U.S. pet owners view their pets as members of the family.
 As pets are increasingly viewed as companions, friends, and family members, pet owners are being transformed into "pet parents" who spare no expense for their loved ones, driving premiumization across pet categories.
 This trend is reflected in food purchasing decisions.
-Nearly 80% of U.S. pet owners are as concerned about the quality of their pet's food as they are about their own, according to Market researcher Mintel.
+Nearly 80% of U.S. pet owners are as concerned about the quality of their pet's food as they are about their own.